joshgerdes/jekyll-uno/_posts/2021-07-13-validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 You don't need to be connected to Azure; for this analysis, have the PSRule modules installed and access the JSON files.

-PSRule.Azure has a few [baselines](https://azure.github.io/PSRule.Rules.Azure/en/baselines/Azure.All/ " PSRule for Azure - All Baselines"); these baselines contain the rules used to analyse your resources and range from Preview to newly released rules; again, we will target ALL rules, as we are after all recommendations.
+PSRule.Azure has a few [baselines](https://azure.github.io/PSRule.Rules.Azure/en/baselines/Azure.All/ " PSRule for Azure - All Baselines"){:target="_blank"}; these baselines contain the rules used to analyse your resources and range from Preview to newly released rules; again, we will target ALL rules, as we are after all recommendations.

 1. In **PowerShell, run** the following: